 — The ones that most influence the production.

-— Staging includes a fluid coalition of actions like scouting and securing filming locations; coordinating for practical effects; sourcing props or gear and cultivating municipal or business relationships.
-For Bound, we want to film on-location in a city/area authentic to the story and then feature locations and build up partnerships within it.
+— Staging includes a coalition of actions like scouting and securing filming locations; set up for practical effects; sourcing props or gear and cultivating municipal or business relationships.
+For Bound, we want to film on-location in a city/area authentic to the story and then feature real locations and build up partnerships within it.

 — This is where the master and block schedules get made and where inventory is handled.
 It’s where production progress is facilitated by persistently ensuring teams are on the same page and that movement of people and pieces are on point.
 Every day can bring an obstacle, or a switch up, so it’s really important to fund proper coverage here.

 — This is where overall and block budgets get crafted and/or enforced.
-Management also address HR structures, plus greener (footprint) practices by all.
+Management also addresses HR structures, plus efficient (footprint) practices by all.
 We’ve budgeted for insurances and supplies and considered more complex sequences in the scripts which may require the addition of security or medical personnel.

 — Any way you spin it, people are going to have to travel for Bound.
 We’ll work to keep support crew local to mitigate cost, but the main cast and department heads will likely be spread out.
 So, flights and housing are budgeted for them.
 We’ve also included funds for grocery and/or meals for crew who will be on-location for extended periods.